-Scleroderma, or systemic sclerosis, is a relatively misunderstood chronic disease affecting about four people per 10,000 of population.
+Scleroderma, or systemic sclerosis, is a relatively misunderstood chronic disease affecting about one in 5,000 people.
 In Quebec, it is estimated that several thousands of people suffer from scleroderma.

 Disease onset usually occurs in the fourth decade of life and is five time more prevalent in women than men.
 Scleroderma is one of the so-called "autoimmune" diseases in which the body's antibodies attack its own cells.
-Scleroderma is not a contagious disease.